d-xo/untrustix-git/readme.md

 If each new build result is added as a new commit, then the consistency proof can be written to the commit message, meaning log followers need only retain a single commit object locally.

+## Clients

-## Builders
+### Builders

+Builders realise derivations and write build results to the log.

-Builders need to store the latest commit and associated tree objects only.
-They can drop old commits and all blobs.
+Builders need to store the latest commit and associated tree objects only, they can drop old commits and all blobs.
+Even for extremely large logs (hundreds of millions of entries), this should only requires tens of gigabytes of disk space.

 For each new build result, builders:

 1. Insert the build result
 1. Construct the consistency proof
 1. Commit the new state and write the consistency proof as the commit message

-## Clients
+### Followers

-Log followers are lightweight and need store only the most recent commit object (trees / blobs are not required) for logs they are interested in.
-The number of operations required to lookup a build result, as well as the amount of local state required is constant as the number of build results increases.
+Followers query build results from logs.
+Log followers are lightweight and need store only the most recent commit object (trees / blobs are not required).
+This means they need only store a few hundred kilobytes of data for each log they are interested in.

-### Synchronisation
+#### Log Synchronisation

-Clients start from a known good commit, and pull newer commits in order from the oldest to the newest.
+Followers start from a known good commit, and pull newer commits in order from the oldest to the newest.
 As they receive new commits, they verify the consistency proofs.
 Once a newer commit has been verified, all older commits can be discarded.
 This operation scales linearly in time with the number of commits.

-### Lookup
+#### Build Lookup

-Starting from the root, clients move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git fetch-pack --filter=tree:0 <REPO> <OBJECT_HASH>`).
+Starting from the root, followers move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git fetch-pack --filter=tree:0 <REPO> <OBJECT_HASH>`).
 Once they have fetched the full branch, they combine all hashes to verify the inclusion proof.
+The number of network requests required to lookup a build result remains constant as the number of builds increases.

 ## Testing